mit-teaching-systems-lab/unconscious-bias/cards/bias.md

 title: What is bias?
 ---

-Primary sources:
-- Gershenson and Dee
-- Bertrand and Duflo
--

 ----------------------------
 Programs often struggle to articulate precisely what equity practices look like.
 In CS, this is not an issue.